 Many requests for information can be dealt with in the ordinary course of business and do not need to be processed under any of the above legislation.
 If the information can be provided immediately, or can be made available routinely, then we will do this.
 Please check our website, or noticeboard, first to see if the information is available before making any request.
-It is also worth looking at the Information Commissioner's website at www.ico.org.uk which has guidance for the public on making requests.
+It is also worth looking at the Information Commissioner's website at www.ico.org.uk which has guidance for the public on making requests..

-The contact details for making a request are:
+2. The contact details for making a request

-The Clerk,

-Goring on Thames Parish Council,

-Gardiner Pavilion

-Upper Red Cross Road, Goring, RG8 9BD

-or email: clerk@goringparishcouncil.gov.uk
+Clerk to the Council, Goring-on-Thames Parish Council, Gardiner Pavilion Upper Red Cross Road, Goring, Reading, RG8 9BDHG or email: clerk@goringparishcouncil.gov.uk

-Data Protection Act 2018
+3. Data Protection Act 2018

 We will acknowledge receipt of a request for personal information as soon as possible.
-If the information is not subject to exemptions (or contains personal data relating to third parties) we will provide a written response within one month.
+As long as the information is not subject to exemptions (or contains personal data relating to third parties) we will provide a written response within one month.

-Under the terms of the Data Protection Act, we will provide you with a statement, or copies of data, if:
+Under the terms of the Data Protection Act, we will provide you with a statement, or copies of data, as long as: